neams-th-coe/cardinal/doc/content/tutorials/KRUSTY_index.md

-In [krusty_caseA] and [krusty_caseB] we can see the multi-application data transfer used in both cases.
+In [krusty_caseA] we can see the multi-application data transfer used for Case A,

 !media krusty_caseA.png
   id=krusty_caseA
-  caption=Multiapps hierarchy of the KRUSTY model for Case A style=width:40%;margin-left:auto;margin-right:auto;halign:center
+  caption=Multiapps hierarchy of the KRUSTY model for Case A. style=width:45%;margin-left:auto;margin-right:auto;halign:center

+and in [krusty_caseB] for Case B

 !media krusty_caseB.png
   id=krusty_caseB
-  caption=Multiapps hierarchy of the KRUSTY model for Case B style=width:40%;halign:center
+  caption=Multiapps hierarchy of the KRUSTY model for Case B. style=width:60%;margin-left:auto;margin-right:auto;halign:center

 You can access both cases using the following links: